dlab-berkeley/sql-for-r-users/code/02_postgresql.md

 - [PostgreSQL: Up and Running, A Practical Guide to the Advanced Open Source Database](http://shop.oreilly.com/product/0636920052715.do) by Regina Obe and Leo Hsu (O'Reilly Media 2017)
 - [PostgreSQL Tutorial](https://www.postgresqltutorial.com/)
+- [Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](https://www.amazon.com/dp/B06XPJML5D/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by Martin Kleppmann (O'Reilly Media 2017).
+A highly recommendable book for learning more about data engineering.
 - [use-the-index-luke.com](https://use-the-index-luke.com/).
-This is a great resource to learn how to make your SQL query fast.
+This is a great resource to learn how to make your SQL query efficient.